kelbert2/JavaNuggets/JavaScript.md

 ### Coordinates
 Two coordinate systems:
 * Relative to the window - as with position:fixed, calculates from the window's top/ left edge.
-Denoted as clientX and clientY.
+Denoted as `clientX` and `clientY`.
 * Relative to the document - as with position:absolute, calculates from the document's top/ left edge, including width that has been scrolled past.
-Denoted as pageX and pageY.
+Denoted as `pageX` and `pageY`.

 The method `elem.getBoundingClientRect()` returns window coordinates for a minimal rectangle that encloses elem as an object of built-in DOMRect class.
 Main DOMRect properties:
-* x/y - coordinates of the rectangle origin relative to window, can be negative if the element is scrolled past and is now above or to the left of the window.
+* `x` / `y` - coordinates of the rectangle origin relative to window, can be negative if the element is scrolled past and is now above or to the left of the window.
 Unsupported by IE and Edge, which do support top/ left (which is the same as x/ y if the width/ height are positive).
-* width/height - of the rectangle, can be negative if rectangle is flipped.
+* `width` / `height` - of the rectangle, can be negative if rectangle is flipped.
 Derived properties:
-* top/ bottom - Y-coordinate/ distance from the top rectangle edge, change as scroll. bottom = y + height, where top = y.
+* `top` / `bottom` - Y-coordinate/ distance from the top rectangle edge, change as scroll. `bottom = y + height`, where `y = top`.
 Note that bottom is not necessarily the same as with CSS positioning, which would calculate bottom from the distance to the bottom edge.
-* left/ right - X-coordinate/ distance from the left rectangle edge. right = x + width, where left = x.
+* `left` / `right` - X-coordinate/ distance from the left rectangle edge. `right = x + width`, where `x = left`.

 To get the most nested element at window coordinates (x, y): `document.elementFromPoint(x, y)`, where x and y are in the visible area.
-If the coordinates are negative or exceed the window width/ height, then returns null
+If the coordinates are negative or exceed the window width/ height, then returns null.
 ```JavaScript
 // Get tag in the middle of the window:
 let centerX = document.documentElement.clientWidth / 2;